Project Fresson: Hydrogen power

 In March 2021, the power source was switched from hybrid-electric to hydrogen fuel cells, with wing-mounted fuel tanks, as batteries or range extenders were not viable.

-First flight is still planned for 2022, and entry into service for late 2023 or early 2024.
+In March 2021 it was also reported that the first flight was planned for 2022, and entry into service for late 2023 or early 2024.

+In January 2022 it was reported that first flight would be in early 2023.

+In April 2023, the first flight had not yet taken place and the project announced Evolito Ltd as the motor and inverter supplier.

 Endurance would fall to one hour with a 45-minute reserve, and range would fall to 100-135 nmi down from 639-728 nmi with current engines.

 Hydrogen fuel could save £150,000–£300,000 annually over fossil fuel, maintenance costs should fall by 50% for the propulsion system, and 15% for the whole aircraft.

 Rolls-Royce plc left the consortium, while engineering company Ricardo plc will integrate the two 250 kW fuel cells and Innovatus Technologies the composite hydrogen fuel tanks.